mik3ds/mik3ds.github.io/_posts/2020-6-19-PICO8-Beginners-Guide.md

 - Make the circle able to shoot around the screen
 - Replace the circle and background with a sprite and map

 Thanks for following along, if you've read this far I love you and I hope everything goes well with your game dev projects!
-Follow me on twitter, add me on linkedin if thats your thing and take a look at a few more examples of what PICO-8 can do here:
+Follow me on [Twitter](https://twitter.com/mikecdev1), add me on [LinkedIn](https://www.linkedin.com/in/michael-clark-12258b173/) if that's your thing, and take a look at a few more examples of what PICO-8 can do here:

 [https://www.lexaloffle.com/bbs/?tid=31411](https://www.lexaloffle.com/bbs/?tid=31411)
 ![PICO-8 Doom 3D Clone Test](https://raw.githubusercontent.com/mik3ds/mik3ds.github.io/master/images/picoex1.png)